-I’m a pretty techy guy, and I had a history in business IT, so it all went pretty smoothly—I never struggled to learn a new industry, product category, or customer.
-I wrote about IT Service Management (ITSM), telecommunications, networking, Enterprise Resource Planning (ERP) systems, High Performance Computing (HPC), software development, and more… and I enjoyed it.
+I’m a techy guy.
+I had a history in business IT.
+I never struggled to learn a new industry, product category, or customer.
+I wrote about IT Service Management (ITSM), telecommunications, networking, Enterprise Resource Planning (ERP) systems, High Performance Computing (HPC), software development, and more.

-In the years since, I’ve come to appreciate that—more than any other industry I’ve worked in—cybersecurity requires a copywriter to devote serious time and attention to understand:
+Since then, I’ve come to appreciate that cybersecurity requires a copywriter to devote time and attention to understand:

 - How different segments of the industry fit together